 Only logged in customers who have purchased this product may leave a review.

 Sold by the dozen: $31.20.
-When hatched, porcelain keets are off white with very light blue gray …
+When hatched, pied keets vary in color with white wings, belly and face.
+When …

-Sold by the dozen: $35.80.
-When hatched, chocolate keets are near white with tan irregular stripes on the …
+Sold by the dozen: $28.20.
+When hatched, pearl gray keets are brown with black stripes and markings …